Southampton Astronomy: 2025 projects available now!

 Hidden black holes and the search for self-lensing binaries

-Binary systems containing high mass stars evolve through a number of stages, and in many cases can appear as a black hole or neutron star orbiting at a large distance from a ‘normal’ companion star.
-This is a very long-lived condition which accounts for the vast majority of the millions of binary systems harbouring neutron stars and black holes in our Galaxy.
+We know of only 20 or so black holes in our galaxy yet predict there should be 10s of millions!
+Where are they hiding?
+It turns out that binary systems containing high mass stars (and so those which go on to produce black holes), evolve through a number of stages; in one such stage there is a black hole or neutron star orbiting at a large distance from a ‘normal’ companion star.
+This is a very long-lived state which accounts for the vast majority of the millions of binary systems harbouring neutron stars and black holes in our Galaxy.
 Self-lensing occurs when the binary system is viewed edge-on such that optical light from the companion star is bent towards us and magnified.
-In the case of microlensing this is a one-off event, whilst self-lensing repeats on the orbital period of the binary.
-New citizen science projects are being led by Dr Middleton’s group which permit the vast amount of optical survey data from TESS and ZTF to be studied and self-lensing events searched for.
+In the case of microlensing this is a one-off event, whilst self-lensing repeats on the orbital period of the binary allowing it to be distinguished.
+New citizen science projects are being led by Prof Middleton’s group (black-hole-hunters.org) which permit the vast amount of optical survey data taken by instruments such as TESS to be studied, and self-lensing events searched for.
 The student will have an opportunity to explore these projects and the results coming from them, the latter involving the modelling and follow-up of any high probability events.
-The student will also explore the most promising methods for constraining the spin of the compact object being lensed which will involve theoretical and computational modelling.
+The student will also explore the most promising methods for constraining the spin of the compact object being lensed which will involve both theoretical and computational modelling.

 Card image cap